Accumulate will be a hard fork of the Factom Protocol, which was founded in 2014.

 From Factom to Accumulate

 On November 10th, 2021, the Factom Authority Node Operators (ANOs) voted to upgrade and hard fork to Accumulate.
-The hard fork will be completed in Q1 2022.

 Please visit this link for the official announcement from the Factom Council.